spectralpython/spectralpython.github.io/sphinx/index.rst

 News
 ----

+2014-02-23 : SPy 0.14 is released.
+This is primarily a bug fix release.

+    This release fixes a bug in :class:`~spectral.algorithms.classifiers.PerceptronClassifier` and provides significant performance improvement.
+A bug is also fixed that causes incorrect display of several faces in the :func:`~spectral.view_cube` image cube display.
+See `VERSIONS.txt` file for full details.

 2014-01-06 : Numerous new user interface features and performance improvements in SPy 0.13.

     The SPy :func:`~spectral.graphics.spypylab.imshow` wrapper around matplotlib's